 In order to reach the goal of creating a relationship that holds value for customers and for the organization, marketers use a diverse Toolkit that includes (but is not limited to) making decisions regarding:

-- Distribution – the methods used by the marketer that enable the market to obtain products
+- Establishing Distribution – the methods used by the marketer that enable the market to obtain products

-- Supporting Services – additional options that enhance a product’s value
+- Determining Support Services – additional options that enhance a product’s value

 While these decisions are shown with a number, the order of decision-making does not necessarily follow this sequence.
 However, as we will discuss, in almost all cases marketers should first identify target markets (#1) prior to making decisions #2 through #6 (commonly called the Marketing Mix) since these decisions are going to be directed toward satisfying the desired target markets.